AI-Assisted Customer Feedback Intelligence Loop

 Suggested Workflow

-Build a weekly intelligence loop with AI-assisted synthesis.
+Build a weekly intelligence loop with AI-assisted synthesis and a clear destination for prioritized themes.

-- Score themes by frequency, severity, and strategic relevance.
+3. Score themes by frequency, severity, strategic relevance, and evidence freshness.

-- Review recommendations in product/operations sync and assign owners for experiments or fixes.
+6. Review recommendations in product or operations sync and assign owners for experiments or fixes.

 Human review is mandatory for final prioritization, especially where sentiment or sarcasm could be misclassified.